MediaHound/AtSugar/README.md

 # AtSugar

 AtSugar gives a little syntax sugar to your `@` sign.

+For more background and a deeper dive into AtSugar, check out the [introductory blog post](http://www.dbachrach.com/posts/atsugar-sugar-for-your-at).

 Here's a whirlwind tour of what AtSugar adds:

 ```objc
 #import <AtSugar/AtSugar.h> // You can put this in your *.pch